vendasta/content-style-guide/04-grammar-and-mechanics.md

 Spell out a number when it begins a sentence and when it is less than 100.
 Otherwise, use the numeral.
 This includes ordinals, too.

-- Eight people started Vendasta, and now it employs over 300 people.
+- Eight cofounders started Vendasta, and now we employ over 300 people.
-- I ate three donuts at Coffee Hour.
+- I ate three donuts at Tim Hortons.
 - Meg won first place in last year’s Walktober contest.
 - We hosted a group of eigth graders who are learning to code.